 This study challenges that response:

-(1) Of course God can do whatever He wants.
+(1) Of course, God can do whatever He wants.
 He is Creator and Sovereign of the universe.
 But this is not the issue here.
-The ISSUE IS NOT whether or not we like the way God deals with sinners, but rather the ISSUE IS whether or not God likes the way we portray Him as a monster by stretching and adding to scripture.
+The ISSUE IS NOT whether or not we like how God deals with sinners, but rather the ISSUE IS whether God likes how we portray Him as a monster by stretching and adding to scripture.

 Our mission from Jesus is to 'go and make disciples of all nations' (Matthew 28:18), but statistics show that the church (body of believers) is now failing miserably in America.